-IDIT1010 INTRODUCTION TO COMPUTER PROGRAMMING Infer the basic concepts of data representation, algorithms and coding metho computer system.
+There the completion of the course, the following course outcomes will be usic to: IDIT1010 INTRODUCTION TO COMPUTER PROGRAMMING CO 1 Infer the basic concepts of data representation, algorithms and coding methods in CO I computer system.
 CO 2 Interpret the knowledge about c programming syntax.
 CO 3 Apply basic principles of imperative and structural programming to solve complex 60.3 problems.
 CO 4 Design, develop and debug programs of c programming language.